mr-adult/WhitespaceSV/README.md

 In order to parse a WSV file using this crate, simply call one of the provided parsing functions.
 There are currently 3, so pick the one that makes sense for your use case.
 Most use cases should probably use the standard parse() function.
 1. [parse_with_col_count](https://docs.rs/whitespacesv/latest/whitespacesv/fn.parse_with_col_count.html) - use this API if it is safe to parse your WSV eagerly (it fits in memory) and your WSV is a standard table with a known number of columns.
 This will avoid unnecessary reallocations of the Vecs involved in parsing.
 2. [parse_lazy](https://docs.rs/whitespacesv/latest/whitespacesv/fn.parse_lazy.html) - use this API if you have a large input that should only be loaded in pieces (presumably because it doesn't fit in memory).
 This API will lazily parse the input line-by-line.
-If you need to parse at a value-by-value level, use WSVLazyTokenizer directly for full control.
+If you need to parse at a value-by-value level, use [WSVLazyTokenizer](https://docs.rs/whitespacesv/latest/whitespacesv/struct.WSVLazyTokenizer.html) directly for full control.
 3. [parse](https://docs.rs/whitespacesv/latest/whitespacesv/fn.parse.html) - use this for all other cases.

 ### Eager Parsing

 There's not a lot to say here.
 The eager parsing APIs work about how you would expect.
-They return a Result where if parsing succeeded, the result is a 2D Vec of Option<Cow<'_, str>>.
+They return a Result where if parsing succeeded, the value is the Ok variant with a 2D Vec of Option<Cow<'_, str>>.
 The values in the Cow have handled the following cases:
 1. `"/"` escape sequences have been replaced with `\n`
 2. `""` escape sequences have been replaced with `"`
 3. Any wrapping quotes will be removed.
 Ex. `"hello, world!"` would become `hello, world`
 4. `-` values will be returned as None variants of the Option enum.
 Everything else will be a Some variant.

-As an example, the input below would return [[Some(1), None], [Some(3), Some(String(This is a string \" with escape sequences \n))]] (quotes around the string value have been removed for clarity)
+As an example, the input below would return [[Some(1), None], [Some(3), Some(String(This is a string " with escape sequences \n))]] (quotes around the string value and `\` escape sequences have been removed for clarity)
 ```whitespacesv
 1 -
 3 "This is a string "" with escape sequences "/""